 • Then - a dense papule that remains for several hours or days

-• Sometimes blister or extensive redness with swelling
+• Sometimes - a blister or widespread redness with swelling

 • There is a small bruise in the center of the rash